vedaareydeva/hackerrank/README.md

 ## 21. Structuring the Document
 Application of structs to disintegrate a document into sentences, words and lines and print the same.

+## 22. Sorting Array of Strings
+Sort an array of strings in lexicographic order.